ypriverol/containers-rules-manuscript/README.md

 ## Build document

 Please be sure you have installed Docker.
-Then you can run the followign command:
+Then you can run the following command:

 ```
 bash build.sh